 Multiplayer shooters have fallen further than most other genres.
 Time has really taken its toll on it, this genre has been objectively reduced more in the mainstream than so many others.
 This fall from grace deserves a closer examination.

 There are of course exceptions to the rule.
 Valve, Tripwire Interactive, Bohemia Interactive, and others preserve the greatness and the flexibility provided by older PC exclusive multiplayer shooters.
-But these exceptions are rare.
-In general this genre, along with RPGs, have been watered down so much that it really is baffling and depressing.
+But these exceptions are rare, almost nonexistent in the AAA space.

 The release of Battlefield 1 and the positive reception triggered many of us at GND-Tech, kickstarting this article in the process, but the negative trends it follows are older than the game itself.
 The Rental Server Program, the only way to host a server, is what really got on our nerves.
 Details below:

 As you know, Rental Servers for PS4 and Xbox One have gone through EA.
 Now with Rental Servers going through EA, there’s quite a lot of questions.
 Let’s answer some now:

 30 days: $42.99